 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the link
+The physical continuity between the old and the new is expressed by the link to the common Transformation.

 • the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22)